 SUPPLIER AUDIT PROGRAM

 We require our business partners to adhere to the high standards we set ourselves as a condition of doing business with us

 The practical implementation of this policy in our supply chain is monitored through a comprehensive audit program launched in 2007.

 Corporate responsibility audits are conducted by an independent, international firm.
 These audits cover a wide range of criteria to assess the suppliers ethical, social, and environmental performance.
 The programme applies to suppliers from all product lines and areas of the business, ranging from raw materials to manufacturing as well as packaging and boutique furnishings.
 It has been developed in the spirit of partnership with suppliers and encourages a process of continuous improvement through the sharing of best practices.
-In that spirit, and as part of uncompromising demand for excellence, Cartier ensured that its own manufacturing sites were audited using the same methodology, before extending to external suppliers (tier 1 and starting in 2011, tier 2 suppliers).
+In that spirit, and as part of an uncompromising demand for excellence, Cartier ensured that its own manufacturing sites were audited using the same methodology, before extending to external suppliers (tier 1 and tier 2).

 “CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT OF 2010"

 The California Transparency in Supply Chains Act of 2010 (SB 657) effective as of January 1st, 2012 in the State of California was designed to increase the amount of information made available by manufacturers and retailers regarding their efforts to address the issue of slavery and human trafficking, thereby allowing consumers to make better, more informed choices regarding the products they buy and the companies they choose to support.

 Each of our suppliers is required to adhere to Cartier's Corporate Responsibility Policy which states that:

 - We believe in and will respect the fundamental human rights and the dignity of the individual, according to the United Nations Declaration of Human Rights.

 - We will not tolerate the use of child labour.